Minor in Business, Science and Entrepreneurship (ERMIN2017)

-Spots will also be reserved for students planning to complete ECO100Y5 in the summer of 2017 and apply for admission to the Minor during the second round of Subject POSt admissions.
+Spots will also be reserved for students planning to complete ECO100Y5 in the summer term and apply for admission to the Minor during the second round of Subject POSt admissions.

-If interested in being considered for the Business Minor, you must make your requests between March 13 - May 1.
+If interested in being considered for the Business Minor, you must make your requests during the designated subject POSt request periods.
 Those who plan to take summer courses in order to fulfill program admission requirements must also apply during this period.
-Students who are completing S or Y courses in Summer to fulfill program requirements will be refused during the first round and should put in a request again during the second request period (June 13 - August 26).
-See the Office of the Registrar 2017-18 Registration Guide OR Guide to Subject POSt selection for more information on program selection.
+Students who are completing S or Y courses in Summer to fulfill program requirements will be refused during the first round and should put in a request again during the second request period.
+See the Office of the Registrar Registration Guide OR Guide to Subject POSt selection for more information on program selection.